0xSiO/matisse-controller/README.md

 possible.

 ### Adding another wavemeter
-Currently I've implemented an interface for the WaveMaster, but any class will do, as long as it implements the `get_raw_value` and `get_wavelength` functions.
-The `get_raw_value` function should return a value representing exactly what is seen on the wavemeter display (this might not be a measurement), and the `get_wavelength` function should always return a floating-point number representing the latest measurement from the wavemeter.
+Currently I've only implemented an interface for the WaveMaster, but any class will do, as long as it implements the `get_raw_value` and `get_wavelength` methods.
+The `get_raw_value` method should return a value representing exactly what is seen on the wavemeter display (this might not be a measurement), and the `get_wavelength` method should always return a floating-point number representing the latest measurement from the wavemeter.
 The WaveMaster implementation blocks the thread until a value is returned from the instrument.
 Additionally, please ensure any code you write that communicates with instruments is thread-safe.